Andrew-R-Stephens/Andrew-R-Stephens/README.md

 <br>

 <a><h3>`Aleutian Islands University`</h3></a>
-<p><a href="https://aiu.tritium-studios.com/"><b><em>Aleutian Islands University</em></b></a> is a full stack website developed by a small team to mimic the realistic structure of a true unieversity website.
+<p><a href="https://aiu.tritium-studios.com/" target="_blank" rel="noopener noreferrer"><b><em>Aleutian Islands University</em></b></a> is a full stack website developed by a small team to mimic the realistic structure of a true unieversity website.
 More information about the team structure, the tech stack, and other useful facts can be located in the repository.</p>
 <img width="100%" height="100%" src="https://github.com/Andrew-R-Stephens/website-Aleutian_Islands_University/blob/main/src/res/unilogo-simple.png?raw=true"/>

 <br>